Lewis Hamilton: New car 'beats the crap out of you'

 "I think particularly at the end of last year, me, my engineers and mechanics had an incredible relationship.
 After a difficult season we won the last five races, so we really want to try and get back into the new season on the right foot and continue in the same form as a unit."

-But maintaining momentum going into the new season may prove tricky given the sport has seen big changes to aerodynamic rules, as well as the introduction of wider tires, which are expected to significantly increase the cars' speed.
+But maintaining momentum going into the new season may prove tricky.
+The sport has seen big changes to aerodynamic rules, as well as the introduction of wider tires, which are expected to significantly increase the cars' speed.

 So much so that early simulations suggest the cars may be up to 40 kph faster and the G-force in the corners could be over 5G.